INSPIRATION STATION WORKSHOPS

 Who can host an Inspiration Station?

 Anyone who attends the BOOST Conference can facilitate an Inspiration Station workshop.
-In order to be eligible, you must be registered for the conference and paid in full.
-Once you have registered and paid, you are eligible to submit an application to host at boostconference.org/inspiration-stations.
-Please note we are only able to accept one application per agency.
+In order to be eligible, you must be registered for the conference and your account paid in full.
+Once you have registered and paid, you are eligible to submit an application.
+Please note we are only able to accept one application per organization/agency.
+The annual deadline to submit your Inspiration Station workshop application is January 31st.

 How much does an Inspiration Station cost?

-Hosting an Inspiration Station workshop is free for all registered BOOST Conference attendees, presenters, sponsors, or exhibitors.
+Hosting an Inspiration Station workshop is free for all registered and paid BOOST Conference attendees, presenters, sponsors, and exhibitors.

 Do I have to register for the conference to host an Inspiration Station?